 The stories are what make the book a pleasure to read.
 Roach’s voice is a stand-up comic meets your slightly “offbeat” best friend, making the subject matter, which in places can get heavy, much more palatable.
 The chapter on the rectum and how much it can distend is told through prisoners and drug mules hiding cargo in their rectum.
 One might slot this in the section of “difficult topics to write about”, but the tone of voice remains within the realm of curiosity, rather than philosophy or judgment.

 Roach approaches the book with a journalistic flair and has a knack for making the scientists, pro-league eaters, spit experts and more seem like a bunch of ragtag circus performers, rather than professionals whose job it is to make data sheets and inspect molecular protein structures.

 The book is brief and easy to get through in a single-day marathon, or in a week of paced-out reading.

-This book is historically accurate, but is certainly not historically complete.
-It also isn’t meant to be so.
-It looks at history primarily through the lens of Western science and culture, while occasionally branching off into knowledge of other cultures.
+This book is historically accurate, but certainly not historically complete.
+It also isn’t meant to be.
+It looks at history primarily through the lens of Western science and culture, while occasionally branching off into knowledge gleaned from other cultures.
 However, this isn’t a detriment to the book.
-The author’s goal is to get you to care about the gut, and this book does just that.
+The author’s goal is to get you to care about the gut, and it does just that.
 It will give you a wide range of perspectives, like a tasting menu, primarily developing the main story, that of your gut, while leaving your palate free to mull over the flavors from all the other perspectives on offer.